MartinRGB/sketch-smooth-corner-android/README.md

 # sketch-smooth-corner-android

-A android project explained how to draw Sketch's smooth corner in android canvas
+An android project explained how to draw Sketch's smooth corner in android canvas

 * High Performance
 * Dynamic Corners